aicis/fresco/demos/sum/Readme.md

 the input is fixed to the list of [1, 2, 3, 7, 8, 12, 15, 17].

-Choosing runSPDZ will cause the SPDZ protocol suite to be used, and using runDummy will cause the Dummy protocol suite to be used.
+Choosing runSPDZ will cause the SPDZ protocol suite to be used, and using runDummy will cause the Dummy protocol suite to be used. runMASCOT uses the SPDZ protocol suite with the MASCOT preprocessing phase.